Nine Emperor Gods Festival: Self-purification

+Festival locations

+Phuket has the largest festival, but many other cities in Thailand celebrate the festival as well.

+Bangkok and Chiang Mai also have many vendors selling vegan food during the festival.
+In 2023, the Michelin Guide-listed restaurant at the Carlton Hotel Bangkok Sukhumvit advertised an extensive vegetarian menu for the festival.
+Hat Yai had more than 100 vegetarian food stalls during the 2022 festival.
+It was also reported that Chinese temples in Hat Yai stockpiled vegetarian food in advance of the festival and hired more people.
+Many tourists come from Malaysia.

+Nan also has many vendors selling vegan food during the festival.
+The American chef Dan Sriprasert used the vegan recipes he learned to make at his mother's food stall in Nan during the festival to create the menu for the popular Green Elephant Vegetarian Bistro in the United States.

+Malls in Thailand participate in the festival that include the CentralWorld, Central Phuket, Central Pattana, and Central Hatyai.

+Economic impact

+The Vegetarian Festival has significant economic impact on the nation.
+In 2023, the festival was forecast to generate revenue of 44.6 billion baht, a forecast 5.5% increase over 2022 revenue and the highest in 10 years.

 Introduction to the Nine Emperor Gods

 The Nine Emperor Gods Jiǔ Huáng Xīng Jūn / Jiǔ Huáng Da Di (九皇星君/九皇大帝) are the nine sons manifested by Father Emperor Zhou Yu Dou Fu Yuan Jun (斗父周御國王天尊) and Mother of the Big Dipper Dou Mu Yuan Jun (斗母元君) who holds the Registrar of Life and Death.
 Today, most Nine Emperor God temples do not acknowledge the existence of Dou Fu Yuan Jun.
 However, Dou Fu Yuan Jun is invoked alongside Dou Mu Yuan Jun in Great Dipper Honouring known as Li Dou (禮斗) ceremonies.

 According to Rev. Long Hua, the 35th generation Taoist priest from Singapore, honouring the Northern Dipper stars prolongs one's life, eliminate calamities, and absolves sins and past debts of oneself and his family.
 The term Ye (爺) as in Jiu Huang Ye (九皇爺) loosely translates as "Grandfather", a title worshipers commonly use to bring a more intimate relationship between themselves and the Nine Emperors.
 The Nine Emperor Gods should not be mixed up with the Wang Ye or Princes of the Ming loyalists.
 Popular folk culture has it that the Nine Emperor Gods are actually loyalists of the Ming dynasty who fought against Qing dynasty.
 According to Long Hua, this information is inaccurate and considered derogatory to the actual teachings of Taoism as the Nine Emperor Gods are actually high-ranking Star Lords who preside over the movement of planets and coordinate mortal Life and Death issues.
 The Nine Emperors is formed by the seven stars of the Big Dipper of the North Ursa Major (visible) and two assistant stars (invisible to most people).
 The Nine Emperor Stars are: